Aadi2001/the-art-of-command-line/README.md

 EOF
 ```

 - In Bash, redirect both standard output and standard error via: `some-command >logfile 2>&1` or `some-command &>logfile`.
-Often, to ensure a command does not leave an open file handle to standard input, tying it to the terminal you are in, it is also good practice to add `</dev/null`.
+Often, to ensure a command does not leave an open filehandle to standard input, tying it to the terminal you are in, it is also good practice to add `</dev/null`.

 - Use `man ascii` for a good ASCII table, with hex and decimal values.
 For general encoding info, `man unicode`, `man utf-8`, and `man latin1` are helpful.

 - Use `screen` or [`tmux`](https://tmux.github.io/) to multiplex the screen, especially useful on remote ssh sessions and to detach and re-attach to a session. `byobu` can enhance screen or tmux by providing more information and easier management.
 A more minimal alternative for session persistence only is [`dtach`](https://github.com/bogner/dtach).

-- In ssh, knowing how to port tunnel with `-L` or `-D` (and occasionally `-R`) is useful, e.g. to access web sites from a remote server.
+- In ssh, knowing how to port tunnel with `-L` or `-D` (and occasionally `-R`) is useful, e.g. to access websites from a remote server.

 - It can be useful to make a few optimizations to your ssh configuration; for example, this `~/.ssh/config` contains settings to avoid dropped connections in certain network environments, uses compression (which is helpful with scp over low-bandwidth connections), and multiplex channels to the same server with a local control file:
 ```